-The Astrophysics Group in the School of Physics at Bristol is active in several research areas.
-It specializes in cosmology, the formation of clusters and galaxies, active galaxies, high-energy astrophysical processes, and the formation of extrasolar planets.
-Observational work in the Group uses large ground-based and satellite telescopes from the radio to the X-ray bands.
-Theoretical work is tied closely to the interpretation of these data.
+The theme is active in several research areas, specialising in cosmology, the formation of clusters and galaxies, active galaxies, high-energy astrophysical processes and the formation of extrasolar planets.
+Observational work in the theme uses large ground-based and satellite telescopes from the radio to the X-ray bands, whilst our theoretical work is tied closely to the interpretation of these data.